Potato-git13/kosmos/README.md

 ### Explain your Pull Request

-In your pull request explain what issue you fixed/what you added.
+In your pull request, explain the issue you fixed/what you added.
 If you are fixing an issue, reference the issue number in the pull request message.

 ### Be Civil